 Reason #2: Don’t Know How

 Learning to use VA loan benefits can seem daunting, but there is plenty of helpful information if one knows where to look for it.
 The VA website www.va.gov is a great place to read about home loan policies, guidelines and get a general overview of the program.
 Resources are available to help potential borrowers familiarize themselves with benefits using their infographics, videos or articles.
-Another good resource is the 6 Steps to a VA Loan series here, which will take future homeowners through every step of the process, starting with Step 1: Choose a VA Lender.

 The VA urges eligible borrowers talk to several lenders to find one that fits their needs, knows the VA loan process and offers competitive rates and terms.
 It’s good advice to look for a lender that specializes in serving Veterans and handles VA loans on a daily basis.
 Finally, use a reputable review site, like the Better Business Bureau, to gauge the company’s credibility and history.